-- d.
-Test and deploy patches for all known vulnerabilities and make sure that the most obvious culprits, such as BlueKeep and EternalBlue, are among the fixed flaws.
-If a computer cannot be patched, plan for its timely replacement. - e.
+- e.
 Use Network Level Authentication to enhance Remote Desktop Session Host security by requiring that the user be authenticated to the Remote Desktop Session Host server before a session is created. - f.
 Change the default port for RDP away from port 3389, but note that this is merely security by obscurity and should not be the only measure you take.

-To change the port, edit the following registry value (WARNING: do not try this unless you are familiar with the Windows Registry and TCP/IP): HKLM\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp\PortNumber.
+To change the port, edit the following registry value (WARNING: do not try this unless you are familiar with the Windows Registry and TCP/IP): HKLM\SYSTEM\ CurrentControlSet\Control\Terminal Server\ WinStations\RDP-Tcp\PortNumber.

 - g.
 Restrict which public IP addresses can connect via RDP.
-This can be burdensome if remote users do not have static IP addresses; for example, when traveling or working from home. - h.
+This can be burdensome if remote users do not have static IP addresses; for example, when traveling or working from home. - b.
 Use more than one authentication factor.
 There are three possibilities: things you know, like usernames and passwords; things you are, like fingerprint or voiceprint; something you have, like your phone, which can receive a one-time passcode or run an authenticator app to generate one for you.

-However, if using codes sent to phones as a second factor, avoid SMS codes because criminals have a history of defeating SMS-based authentication (as described in this article).
+However, if using codes sent to phones as a second factor, avoid SMS codes because criminals have a history of defeating SMSbased authentication (as described in this article).
 There are good MFA solutions that leverage the ubiquity of phones but do not communicate via SMS (such as ESET Secure Authentication).

-- i.
 Tighten up user permissions and rights.
 Disable files running from the AppData and LocalAppData folders.
 Block execution from the Temp subdirectory (part of the AppData tree by default).
 Block executable files running from the working directories of various decompression utilities (for example, WinZip or 7-Zip).
-Additionally, if you have a good endpoint protection product you can create HIPS rules to allow only certain applications to run on the computer and block all others by default). - j.
+Additionally, if you have a good endpoint protection product you can create HIPS rules to allow only certain applications to run on the computer and block all others by default).

+- j.
 To access servers, use unique passwords for local accounts with admin rights (e.g., by using LAPS or a robust password manager service).
 In addition, restrict server access rights to a limited group of users.
 This reduces the attack surface of servers by limiting the number of users that can access them. - k.
 Set the RDP client connection's encryption level to "high," if possible.
-If not, use the highest encryption level available for connections. - I. Install a VPN gateway to broker all RDP connections from outside your local network. - m.Password-protect your endpoint protection to prevent unauthenticated settings modification, disabling the protection, or even uninstalling the product (but use a different password from the one used for the RDP login credentials). - n.
-Enable exploitation blocking in endpoint security software, which is a non-signature-based anomaly detection technology that monitors the behavior of commonly targeted applications. - o.
-Isolate any insecure computer that needs to be accessed from the internet using RDP. - p.
-If all staff and vendors are in the same country, or among a short list of countries, consider blocking access from excluded countries by instituting GeoIP blocking at the VPN gateway in order to prevent connections from foreign attackers.
+If not, use the highest encryption level available for connections. - I. Install a VPN gateway to broker all RDP connections from outside your local network. - Password-protect your endpoint protection to prevent unauthenticated settings modification, disabling the protection, or even uninstalling the product (but use a different password from the one used for the RDP login credentials). - Enable exploitation blocking in endpoint security software, which is a non-signaturebased anomaly detection technology that monitors the behavior of commonly targeted applications. - •.
+Isolate any insecure computer that needs to be accessed from the internet using RDP. - P. If all staff and vendors are in the same country, or among a short list of countries, consider blocking access from excluded countries by instituting GeoIP blocking at the VPN gateway in order to prevent connections from foreign attackers.